LGN520/farreach-public/benchmark.md

 		- `workloadname`: workload name (eg.: workloada)
 		- `serverscale`: number of servers for rotation (eg.: 16)
 		- `bottleneckidx`: bottleneck server index for rotation with this workload (eg.: 14)
-		- `targetrotation`: makeup rotation index (eg.: 10)
+		- `targetrotation`: the non-bottleneck server index in the iteration (eg.: 10)
-		- `targetthpt`: throughput target of this rotation, only applicable for exp2.
+		- `targetthpt`: throughput target of this rotation, only applicable for exp2
-	- Note: the arguments of scripts/exps/run_makeup_rotation_exp.sh are determined by each specific experiment
+		- The above arguments of scripts/exps/run_makeup_rotation_exp.sh are determined by the missing iteration of the server rotation for the specific experiment
-		- For example, for exp_ycsb, you may pass arguments with expname=exp1, roundnumber=0, methodname=farreach, workloadname=workloada, serverscale=16, bottleneckidx=14, targetrotation=10
+			- For example, for exp_ycsb, you may pass arguments with expname=exp1, roundnumber=0, methodname=farreach, workloadname=workloada, serverscale=16, bottleneckidx=14, targetrotation=10 -> the script will deploy the bottleneck serveridx 14 in {first server} and the non-bottleneck serveridx 10 in {second server} for the single iteration, and update the raw statistics in place
-	- Note: scripts/exps/run_makeup_rotation_exp.sh does NOT support exp_dynamic or exp_snapshot, as the experiments of dynamic workload patterns do NOT use server rotation
+	- Note: scripts/exps/run_makeup_rotation_exp.sh **should NOT support exp_dynamic or exp_snapshot**, as the experiments of dynamic workload patterns do NOT use server rotation
 		- Therefore, this script ONLY works for experiments with server rotation: exp_key_distribution, exp_latency, exp_scalability, exp_value_size, exp_write_ratio, and exp_ycsb
+	- Note: scripts/exps/run_makeup_rotation_exp.sh **now does NOT support the failure of the first iteration** (i.e., ONLY the bottleneck partition is deployed in {first server})
+		- You may refer to [Section 4.2](#42-static-workload-server-rotation) (especially for Step 4) to use scripts/remote/test_server_rotation_p1.sh
+		- Make sure scripts/global.sh, scripts/common.sh, and ${method}/config.ini are correctly configured before running scripts/remote/test_server_rotation_p1.sh
+		- (TODO) We may update scripts/exps/run_makeup_rotation_exp.sh to support the first iteration in the future

 # 4 Running Workloads (Manual Evaluation)
----

 ## 4.1 Dynamic Workload (No Server Rotation)